Nineteenth Amendment to the United States Constitution: Ratification

 Carrie Chapman Catt and Alice Paul immediately mobilized members of the NAWSA and NWP to pressure states to ratify the amendment.
-Within a few days, Wisconsin, Illinois, and Michigan did so, their legislatures being in session.
+Within a few days, the legislatures of Wisconsin, Illinois, and Michigan did so.
 It is arguable which State was considered first to ratify the amendment.
 While Illinois's legislature passed the legislation an hour prior to Wisconsin, Wisconsin's delegate, David James, arrived earlier and was presented with a statement establishing Wisconsin as the first to ratify.

-By August 2, fourteen states had approved ratification, and by the end of 1919 twenty-two had ratified the amendment.
+By August 2, 1919, 14 states had approved ratification.
 In other states support proved more difficult to secure.
 Much of the opposition to the amendment came from Southern Democrats; only two former Confederate states (Texas and Arkansas) and three border states voted for ratification, with Kentucky and West Virginia not doing so until 1920.
 Alabama and Georgia were the first states to defeat ratification.
 The governor of Louisiana worked to organize 13 states to resist ratifying the amendment.
 The Maryland legislature refused to ratify the amendment and attempted to prevent other states from doing so.
 Carrie Catt began appealing to Western governors, encouraging them to act swiftly.
 By the end of 1919, a total of 22 states had ratified the amendment.

 Resistance to ratification took many forms: anti-suffragists continued to say the amendment would never be approved by the November 1920 elections and that special sessions were a waste of time and effort.
 Other opponents to ratification filed lawsuits requiring the federal amendment to be approved by state referendums.
 By June 1920, after intense lobbying by both the NAWSA and the NWP, the amendment was ratified by 35 of the necessary 36 state legislatures.
 Ratification would be determined by Tennessee.